WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/index.md

 care must be taken that there is only one consumer of the buffer, and that any reads are done in a critical section (i.e., C#'s `lock(object) { ... }` syntax).

-#### Receive Buffer

-By default, the `SerialPort` is created with a `4,096` byte receive buffer, but that size can be set during port construction.

 ### Additional APIs

 There are a number of other APIs available on serial ports, please see the [`ISerialPort` API documentation](http://beta-developer.wildernesslabs.co/docs/api/Meadow/Meadow.Hardware.ISerialPort.html) for more details.